cascadiajs/2013.cascadiajs.com/d3_for_everything-natevw.md

 ## Abstract

-D3 is well-known as an SVG visualization library, but can provide a powerful platform for building entire front-end applications.
+D3 is well-known as an SVG visualization library, but can provide a powerful platform for building entire DOM-aware frontend applications.

 As Bret Victor's essay "Magic Ink" points out, most of [software is visualization](http://worrydream.com/MagicInk/#most_software_is_information_software) — by imagining your interface as an interactive chart, building an entire app with a DOM-based visualization library starts to make sense!